 Since beginning to put together this art and inquiry project summary site, my watching the clouds has increased significantly.
 In June and July, I took between 6,500 – 7,000 photos.
 Approximately.

-Lately, it seems like every time she goes outside there is some mind-bending bizarro beauty expanding and contracting in the sky, flashing symbols, throwing signs, telling stories.
-Almost.
-It seems…
+Lately, it seems like every time I go outside there is some mind-bending beauty expanding and contracting in the sky, flashing symbols, throwing signs, telling stories.

-I can probably take 50ish pictures maixum in a minute with my phone.
-I try – actually – to capture the minute changes that lead one form into another, so that I might have many photos that appear the same, but are actually different.
-I try to only watch clouds for a couple of hours a day, here and there, sitting on the backporch, walking the dog, crossing a parking lot, just trying to go to the freaking store, ya know?
+I try to capture the minute changes that lead one form into another, so that I might have many photos that appear the same, but are actually different.
+I try to only watch clouds for a couple of hours a day – here and there, like I said, sitting on the backporch, walking the dog, crossing a parking lot, just trying to go to the grocery store, you know?

-Out of curiosity, I picked a random minute from a recent spate of heavy documentation to see how many photos I took between that minute and the next. in this case, 3:39-3:40, I only took six pictures, but that is probably not representative of other minutes.
-When the
+Out of curiosity, I picked a random minute from a recent spate of heavy documentation to see how many photos I took between that minute and the next – in this case, 3:39-3:40.
+I only took six pictures during that minute, but that is probably not representative of other minutes.

 The cloud observation periods during this past week have been quietly mind-blowing, clouds appearing especially detailed in their structure, and grouped almost as if in interaction, like playing out some story.
 Most of them looked like animals, save for the ones that look like people, ghosts and angels and figures, all breathing out the same sort of symbols.